How Rubber Bands Are Made: The Complete 8-Step Manufacturing Process

 Different die sizes are used for different product types:

-- Thin dies for fine office-grade bands
+- Thin dies for fine natural rubber bands

 Extrusion parameters - temperature, pressure, and feed rate - must be tightly controlled to ensure uniform wall thickness around the entire circumference.
 Any variation causes the finished band to stretch unevenly and fail prematurely.